 Jimmy: Yeah!
 Every.
 Fucking.
 Time!
 You're gonna get halfway through that, and go, "Let's go get the Apocalypse Now DVD."

 Chuck: Gotta learn how to master this one of these days.
 Course, by then, I'll be cured.

 - Bob sits down on a couch, landing in such a way that he falls between the two sections and it makes a loud squeak.
-So he proceeds to pushes it apart further, resulting in even more squeaking.
+He (realizing the take is ruined) then proceeds to push it apart further, resulting in even more squeaking.

 - Michael McKean can't keep the space blanket on his shoulders.